-- Theorem 4.5.16 essentially states that two square matrices are similar iff they represent the same linear function, but possibly with respect to different bases. - Theorem 9.2.7 (next slide) is an analog of Theorem 4.5.16 for congruent matrices: it states that two square matrices are congruent if and only if they represent the same bilinear form, but possibly with respect to different bases.
+- Theorem 4.5.16 essentially states that two square matrices are similar iff they represent the same linear function, but possibly with respect to different bases. - Theorem 9.2.7 (next slide) is an analog of Theorem 4.5.16 for congruent matrices: it states that two square matrices are congruent iff they represent the same bilinear form, but possibly with respect to different bases.